earmuff-jam/assetalert/setup/dev_install_guide.md

 1. Run script in `main.sh` for dev mode.
 To deploy run script in `mainDeploy.sh`.
 2. For `dev mode` after `main.sh` commands, open a new terminal and run `make startserver`.
 Your backend should start up.
-3. For `dev mode` after step 2, for first time install, navigate to `frontend` directory and run `yarn` depending on what you have setup.
+3. For `dev mode` after step 2, for first time install, run `make runClient` or navigate to `frontend` directory and run `yarn` depending on what you have setup.
 4. For `dev mode` if not first time, run `make startclient` from root.
 UI should start up.

 # How to access the db with db tool